abhisheksawarkar/Thesis_Project/README.md

 3. My_VR_OpenCV
 OpenCV code to convert video from local storage or from IP webcam into VR SBS format.
 In this project, the VR goggle acts as HMD - head mount display for human controller.

+4. Terrorist_Detection
+It contains the main implementation of Deep learning using Convolutional Neural Network to detect terrorist in the video stream.
+Implemented using Opencv and Caffe Deep learning library.